srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 There are 3 types of gradient descent:
 - __batch__ gradient descent = each step uses all training samples (=> computationally expensive)
 - __stochastic__ gradient descent = each step uses only a single sample
-- __mini batch__ gradient descent = each step uses an arbitrary mini-batch size bb of training samples
+- __mini batch__ gradient descent = each step uses an arbitrary mini-batch size of training samples

 #### Batch Gradient Descent

-Batch Gradient Descent considers all training examples for each optimization step.
+Batch Gradient Descent considers __all__ training examples for each optimization step.
 It directly converges to the global minimum.

 #### Stochastic Gradient Descent

-Stochastic gradient descent considers only a single training example at a time, therefore does not directly converge but zig-zags in on the global minimum.
+Stochastic gradient descent considers only a __single__ training example at a time, therefore does not directly converge but zig-zags in on the global minimum.
 It does not actually reach the global minimum, but "oscillates" around it.

 Looping through the whole dataset only once may not be sufficient to converge to a global optimum.
-In practice it's often run 1-10 times on a given dataset.
+In practice SGD is often run 1-10 times on a given dataset.

-SGD is a type of online learning algorithm because it does not require a whole dataset at once but can process training examples one-by-one and learn online.
+SGD is a type of __online learning__ algorithm because it does not require a whole dataset at once but can process training examples one-by-one, i.e. learn _online_.

 #### Mini Batch Gradient Descent

 Mini Batch Gradient Descent is a kind of hybrid version trying to combine the advantages of both batch and stochastic gradient descent.
-Instead of summing (or loopping through) the whole dataset for each optimization step, the algorithm uses a randomly selected subset of examples.
+Instead of summing (or loopping through) the whole dataset for each optimization step, the algorithm uses a __randomly selected subset__ of examples.

-It's main advantage is that it's computationally much less expensive than processing a full butch for each optimization step.
-It typically converges faster than stochastic gradient descent because it avoids (much of) the zig-zag.
+Its main advantage is that it's computationally much less expensive.
+It also converges faster than stochastic gradient descent because it avoids (much of) the zig-zag.

 Given today's parallel computing capabilities mini-batch is especially performant if the algorithm is vectorized.

 ![_config.yml]({{ site.baseurl }}/images/linreg_bigdata.jpg)

-Vectorization is one of the subjects that I will address in a later blog post, together with the following points of interest for linear regression:
+Vectorization is one of the subjects that I will address in a later blog post, together with the following remaining points of interest for linear regression:
 - Reading and Visualizing the Data
 - Optimization Techniques
 - Feature Engineering